PLEASE NOTE - PRICES CAN VARY BETWEEN WEEKDAY AND WEEKEND, AND FROM SLOW TO BUSY SEASON.

 - Yes, kids are welcome!
 They must be old enough to follow directions, and, in the case of smaller children, have at least one adult within arms reach and watching them at all times.
 With that being said, our kids grew up being on sailboats most of the summer, in the case of our 11 year old son (Aidan, Invictus's First Mate who sometimes helps me crew on charters) since he was 18 months old.
 Sailing is a wonderful way for kids to experience the Bay, and we would love to welcome the whole family aboard. :-)

 First off - why am I renting such a nice boat for so little money?
 Well, I'm the new kid on the block.
-I'm a retired fire captain, and while I have been taking friends and family out for the 25 years I have been sailing, I am a newly minted Coast Guard licensed boat captain, and want to get people going out on my boat so I can hone my skills as a host (S/V Invictus is my retirement boat, so we are a package deal... though if you are an experienced sailor I can be very much in the background).
+I'm a retired fire captain, and while I have been taking friends and family out for the 26 years I have been sailing, I am a recently certified Coast Guard licensed boat captain, and want to get people going out on my boat so I can hone my skills as a host (S/V Invictus is my retirement boat, so we are a package deal... though if you are an experienced sailor I can be very much in the background).
 I also like to get people out on the water sailing who have not experienced the sport and may not normally have the opportunity.
-So book now at the introductory rate before the summer season and all of the good reviews force me to raise the price!
+So even though my reviews are all 5 star, my rates are still competitive. :-)

-Also, for my brothers and sisters who are putting themselves in harms way for the benefit of others - all firefighters who are members of the IAFF, active duty law enforcement officers, active duty military, EMTs / Paramedics currently employed in EMS as well as any currently working nurses or teachers will receive 15% off any booking!
-After 21 years on the job I know what you have seen, what you do and what you go through.
+- Finally, for my brothers and sisters who are still putting themselves in harms way for the benefit of others - all firefighters who are members of the IAFF, active duty law enforcement officers, active duty military, EMTs / Paramedics as well as any currently working nurses or teachers will receive 15% off any booking!
+My (21 year) watch is over.
+Thank you for still standing yours.
 I would love to give you a well deserved break.

 Pearson yachts are known for build quality, performance and comfort thanks to their efficient layout and use of space (the larger sister ships to Invictus, the 36-2 with the exact same layout and built, were recently featured as one of the best affordable bluewater cruisers in a book dedicated to such).